Jennifer Lawrence: Political views and activism

 Having been raised by conservative Republican parents, Lawrence voted for John McCain in the 2008 presidential election.
 She joined the Democratic Party after her acting career took her to other countries and it became apparent to her that not enough money ever seemed to reach those who most needed it.
 "Nobody likes to see half their paycheck go away," she said, but "for the greater good, I guess it makes sense."
-Lawrence also said that during the Obama administration, she realized that voting Republican was voting against her own rights.
+Lawrence also said that during Barack Obama's presidency, she realized that voting Republican was voting against her own rights.
 Lawrence strongly opposed Donald Trump's presidency, stating in 2015 that his election would "be the end of the world".
-She endorsed Joe Biden in the 2020 presidential election.
+She endorsed Joe Biden and Kamala Harris in 2020 and 2024, respectively.

 Lawrence identifies as a feminist, a concept she argues should not intimidate people "because it just means equality".
 She has promoted body positivity among women.
 In 2015, Lawrence wrote an essay for Lenny Letter criticizing the gender pay gap in Hollywood, describing her own experiences in the industry, such as receiving lesser pay for her work on American Hustle in comparison to her male co-stars.
 Lawrence is a supporter of the LGBTQ+ community.
-During a speech at the 2024 GLAAD Media Awards, she criticized conversion therapy for being ineffective by recounting that that her "first love" was gay, and added "I tried to convert him for years".
+During a speech at the 2024 GLAAD Media Awards, she criticized conversion therapy for being ineffective by recounting that her "first love" was gay, and added "I tried to convert him for years".
 In a 2015 interview with Vogue, Lawrence condemned Kentucky county clerk Kim Davis for her opposition to same-sex marriage.
 She supports abortion rights, attending the Rally for Abortion Justice in Washington, D.C. in 2021 while pregnant.
 Standing alongside Amy Schumer, Lawrence held a sign that read "Women can't be free if they don't control their bodies."